A Replica-BCS theory for dirty superconductors: Mean-field calculation results

 \subsection{Mean-field parameters}

-We have solved the mean-field equations\ (\ref{mfeq}) numerically as a function of disorder strength $h/U_0$ ($\sim 1/L$ in two dimensions, see Appendix \ref{ME})) for different values of $N(0)U_0$.
-The result of our calculation is presented in Fig.\ref{pd} for $N(0)U_0=0.5$ as a function of $h/U_0\sim L^{-1}$.
+The self-consistently determined mean-field parameters $\Delta$, $h\varphi_-$ and $\sqrt{h\varphi_+}$ are presented in Fig.\ref{pd}.
+In the first case with pure attractive interaction we find that superconductivity persists until $L\sim 11$ lattice spacings, where $\Delta$ and $h\varphi_{\pm}$ all vanish, corresponds to the limit when the energy level spacing $\epsilon_c$ is comparable with the clean superconducting gap $\Delta_0$.
+There is no Cooper-pair glass (CPG) state found, in agreement with the expectation that existence of frustrated interaction is a necessary condition for the appearance of the CPG state.
+When Josephson coupling between grains are included, a Ginsburg-Landau type mean-field theory predicts that the superconductor (and other) order parameter will not vanish at $\epsilon_c\sim\Delta_0$, but will continue to exist until a much smaller grain size.
+The Josephson coupling will not lead to CPG state as it is not frustrated.
+We shall restrict ourselves to $L^d>1/(N(0)\Delta_0)$ in our following discussions.

-We find that there is a zero-temperature superconductor to Cooper-pair-glass phase transition at a critical disorder strength $h_c/U_0 \sim 0.29$.
-In the superconductor state, both $\Delta$ and $h\varphi_-$ are nonzero whereas only $h\varphi_-$ is nonzero in the glass state.
-This is similar to classical spin glasses where the magnetization order parameter becomes zero in the spin-glass state while the glass order parameter remains finite in both ferromagnetic and spin-glass states\cite{binder1986spin}.
-We also find that $\Delta$ increases as a function of disorder at small $h$ (see inset), in agreement with previous studies\cite{burmistrov2012enhancement,evers2008,stosiek2021multifractal}.
+On the other hand, in the second case where regions with different signs of interaction exist, we find that the superconducting order parameter $\Delta(L^{-1}\rightarrow0)$ becomes much smaller than $\Delta_0$ because the presence of repulsive interaction regions lead to much smaller absolute value of $\braket{U_i}$. $\sqrt{h\varphi_+}$ and $h\varphi_-$ increase with disorder and there is a zero-temperature superconductor to CPG phase transition at a critical disorder strength $L_c \sim 20a $ where $\Delta$ vanishes.
+Increasing $h^2$ or decreasing magnitude of $\braket{U_i}$ facilitate the emergence of the CPG state.
+In the superconductor state, both $\Delta$ and $h\varphi_-$ are nonzero whereas $\Delta$ is zero in the CPG state.
+This is similar to classical spin glass models where the net magnetization becomes zero in the spin-glass state while the glass order parameter remains finite in both ferromagnetic and spin-glass states\cite{sherrington1975solvable, mezard1987spin, nishimori2001statistical,binder1986spin}.
+We note that our mean-field result becomes unreliable for $L^{-1}\ge0.067\sim d_I^{-1}$.